Updated July 2020 for latest GoAccess release (v1.4)

 If you try the

-goaccess --dcf command again now, it should report the location that we just copied the file to, i.e.
+goaccess --dcf command again now, it should report the correct location.

-Now let's edit the copy of the file so we have a few sensible default options for our logs:
+Now let's edit the file so we have a few sensible default options for our logs:

 We want to uncomment the appropriate lines for